 MC Truck Licence

-An MC(Multi Combination) Truck Licence is a vechicle towing more than 1 trailer.
+An MC(Multi Combination) Truck Licence is a vehicle towing more than 1 trailer.

 An MC Truck licence allows you to drive trucks commonly called a B-Double and Road Train.